vipulwarthe/breast-cancer-LR-ML-model-deploy-on-ecs/README.md

 ## Deployment

-To deploy this project run
+To deploy this project create one ubuntu 20.04 ec2 t2.medium/all traffic-sg and 30gb storage instance and connect with vscode and run below commands:

 ```
 sudo apt update && sudo apt upgrade -y